byildiz/topgen/README.md

 ## Installation

-top-g is tested with python 3.10 but it should work all python 3 versions.Requirement packages can be installed in two ways:
+top-g is tested with python 3.10 but it should work all python 3 versions.
+Requirement packages can be installed in two ways:

 1. With pip: